 Frank Barnes, School Quality Navigator

 We are excited to welcome Frank to the team.
 As a graduate of the University of Toledo, majoring in public health, Frank has extensive experience in the field of public health and community engagement.
 He is active in his community through his employment with the Cleveland Public Library.
-At the library, he engages the community with educational classes on computer literacy, job searching, resume building, and also after-school programs for the youth.
+At the library, he teaches classes on computer literacy, job searching, resume building, and also after-school programs for the youth.

 During his time with the Center of Health and Successful Living, he acquired various skills that will be useful in engaging and connecting with the community.
 Frank supported and led health education fairs, conducted surveys, and presented crucial health information to large groups at community events.
 In addition to that, he also did one-on-one consultation about health improvement and helped organize fundraisers.
 He and the Center for Health and Successful Living worked with the community to raise awareness of health issues, striving for a healthier community.

 His time with the Boys and Girls Club provided him with the skills and experiences that have prepared him to be a strong School Quality Navigator.
 As the Educational Activity Center instructor, he was responsible for planning and teaching programs about drug prevention, healthy living habits, and the transition from adolescence to adulthood.